Great North 10K: Route

 In 2009 and 2010 when the event was staged in Sunderland, the race started at the Stadium of Light, headed over Wearmouth Bridge then along Fawcett Street heading to Mowbray Park.
 The competitors then turned back over the bridge to follow the coastline and return to the finishing line at the Stadium of Light.
 This route provided a fairly flat course.

 Since moving location to Gateshead in 2011, the race starts just outside Gateshead International Stadium on Saltmeadows Road.
 The route goes past Northern landmarks, such as the Millennium Bridge, the Sage, the Tyne Bridge and the finishing line is within the Gateshead International Stadium.

+In 2023 the route was changed to concentrate more around central Newcastle, and was changed again for 2025 to start and finish on the Great North Road next to the Town Moor, Newcastle.